Boarders/slick-blog/site/posts/halting2.md

 Now let us think about our $\mathbf{Halt}$ term from last time.
 We define the notion of halting by saying an expression halts when there exists a value that it steps to.
-We then postulate the existence of a $\mathrm{halt}$ function with the expected properties.
+We then postulate the existence of a $\mathrm{halt}$ function with the expected properties in order to derive a contradiction.

 ```agda
 data Halt {Γ a} (e :  Expr Γ a) : Set where